 The Pew Charitable Trusts and the RWJF set up and funded the Center on Alcohol Marketing and Youth.
 The mission of CAMY is to monitor the marketing practices of the alcohol industry.
 It seeks to “focus attention and action on industry practices that jeopardize the health and safety of America’s youth.”
 In its own words CAMY seeks to create “public outrage” against alcohol advertising to achieve its objective.

 CAMY begins with an assumption which it then sets out to prove.
-In doing so it is clearly an activist group rather than an objective scientific organization seeking to learn the truth.
-It’s doubtful if CAMY would ever to find any alcohol advertising or any marketing to be acceptable.
+In doing so it is clearly an activist group rather than an objective scientific group seeking to learn the truth.
+It’s doubtful if CAMY would ever to find any alcohol ads or any marketing to be acceptable.
 Pew and Johnson pay for and get their neo-temperance “research.”

 Learn more about CAMY at Center on Alcohol Marketing and Youth : Its Objectives and Methods

 Center for Science in the Public Interest (CSPI)

 The Center for Science in the Public Interest (CSPI) is not a science center.
 By its own admission, it’s a public advocacy action center.
 CSPI shows a continuing pattern of presenting alarming but erroneous and misleading statistics.
 A major goal of CSPI is reducing drinking of adults, even among moderate drinkers.
 A director, George Hacker, and his staff work toward this goal through the group’s Alcohol Policies Project.

 Both CSPI and its Alcohol Policies Project are dedicated to “preventing alcohol.”
 Not to “preventing the abuse of alcohol.”
 They promote prohibitionist and neo-prohibitionist goals rather than public health goals.
 That’s all the difference in the world.